xavierjimenezp/xcluster/README.md

 `git clone https://github.com/xavierjimenezp/xcluster/`

-Create a new conda environment (not available yet):
+Create a new conda environment:
+> **Note**: This feature is not available yet, environment will be implemented later on.

 `conda env create -f environment_xcluster.yml`